renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## forkOrg

-This configuration option lets you choose which organization or account you want repositories forked into when "fork mode" is enabled.
+This configuration option lets you choose an organization you want repositories forked into when "fork mode" is enabled.
+It must be set to a GitHub Organization name and not a GitHub user account.

-This can be handy if you're migrating from user-based forks to organization-based forks.
+This can be used if you're migrating from user-based forks to organization-based forks.

 If you've set a `forkOrg` then Renovate will:

-1. Check if a fork exists in the preferred organization
+1. Check if a fork exists in the preferred organization before checking it exists in the fork user's account
-1. If no fork exists in the preferred org: Renovate checks the user's own account (if using PAT)
+1. If no fork exists: it will be created in the `forkOrg`, not the user account

 ## forkToken